Shruti-Walunj/financial-fraud-prediction-using-machine-learning/README.md

-# 🔍 Financial Fraud Detection Using Machine Learning
+# 🔍 Financial Fraud Prediction Using Machine Learning

 # 📄 Description:
 Built a machine learning pipeline to detect fraudulent transactions from a real-world dataset containing **6M+ rows and 10 features**.
 Developed a Streamlit web app where users can input transaction details and get real-time fraud predictions.